Arkansas Officials Postpone Request To Legalize iGaming

 © PA

-The Arkansas Racing Commission agenda for the May meeting does not include a request to approve online casino gaming statewide, officials said.
+Officials said the Arkansas Racing Commission agenda for the May meeting does not include a request to approve online casino gaming statewide.

-Scott Hardin, commission spokesman, told Gambling.com the panel will meet May 6 and will address licensing for a proposed brick-and-mortar casino in Pope County.
-Online casino gaming is not expected to come up, he said.
-The meeting is set to begin at 11 a.m.
+Scott Hardin, commission spokesman, told Gambling.com the panel will meet on May 6 to discuss licensing for a proposed brick-and-mortar casino in Pope County.
+He said online casino gaming is not expected to be discussed.
+The meeting will begin at 11 a.m.
 CT in Little Rock.

 “This meeting is to take the next steps to launch a new application period for the Pope County casino license,” Hardin said.
 “Getting this license issued remains the commission’s focus.”